 Fulfillment modules enable and record these transactions.

-However, at the core of each of these transaction is an
+However, at the core of each of these transactions is an

 Order model.
 The order model uniquely identifies the transaction, and using its